mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 .. option:: --master=<master>

-   connection information for master server in the form:
+   Connection information for master server in the form:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --slave=<slave>

-   connection information for slave server in the form:
+   Connection information for slave server in the form:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --rpl-user=<replication_user>

-   the user and password for the replication user requirement - For example, rpl:passwd - default = rpl:rpl
+   The user and password for the replication user requirement - For example, rpl:passwd - default = rpl:rpl.

 .. option:: --test-db=<test_database>

-   database name to use in testing replication setup (optional)
+   Database name to use in testing replication setup (optional).

 .. option:: --master-log-file=<master_log_file>

-   use this master log file to initiate the slave.
+   Use this master log file to initiate the slave.

 .. option:: --master-log-pos=<master_log_pos>

-   use this position in the master log file to initiate the slave
+   Use this position in the master log file to initiate the slave.

 .. option:: --start-from-beginning, -b

-   start replication at the beginning of logged events.
-Not valid with --master-log-file or --master-log-pos
+   Start replication at the beginning of logged events.
+Not valid with --master-log-file or --master-log-pos.

 .. option:: --verbose, -v

-   control how much information is displayed.
-For example, -v = verbose, -vv = more verbose, -vvv = debug
+   Control how much information is displayed.
+For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --pedantic, -p

-   fail if storage engines differ among master and slave (optional)
+   Fail if storage engines differ among master and slave (optional).

 NOTES